 PyTorch Code Snippets for VSCode

-This project aims to provide a faster workflow when using the PyTorch or fastai library in Visual Studio Code.
+This project aims to provide a faster workflow when using the PyTorch or torchvision library in Visual Studio Code.

 This extension provides code snippets for often used coding blocks as well as code example provided by the libraries for common deep learning tasks.